 Did you know that our online volunteer application and portal saves over 100,000 sheets of paper every school year?
 Thank you for helping us save trees and education funds!

-- Seattle Public Schools transitioned to a paperless volunteer application system in August 2018.
+- SPS transitioned to a paperless volunteer application system in August 2018.

 - If you completed an electronic volunteer application after this date, you can access your expired or active application through the volunteer portal.

 - If you are a returning volunteer but have previously only completed a paper application, please follow instructions for new volunteers

 Logging into the SPS volunteer portal for the first time